-Be comfortable with losing at least $500 before you start to become profitable.
-Opening up an actual retail store involves spending near $10,000 before any revenue comes in, so spending only $500 on an ecommerce business is an extremely small investment that can change your life.
+“Be comfortable with losing at least $500 before you start to become profitable.
+Opening up an actual retail store involves spending nearly $10,000 before any revenue comes in, so spending only $500 on an ecommerce business is an extremely small investment that can change your life.”

-- A Shopify account
+- A Shopify subscription

 Good news!
 Shopify has a free 14-day trial!
 After that, it will cost $29 per month, but at least you can get rolling for free.
 So Shopify covers the store part of the equation.
 Now for the dropshipping part.

-Alright, so if you do it cheap and dirty, the costs of launching your store will look like this:
+All right, so if you do it cheap and dirty, the costs of launching your store will look like this:

-And then with a bit of sprucing up, we’re looking at:
+Then, with a bit of sprucing up, we’re looking at: